Amsterdam, Ohio

-Amsterdam is a village in northwestern Jefferson County, Ohio, United States.
+Amsterdam is a village in Jefferson County, Ohio, United States.
 The population was 436 at the 2020 census.
-The community was founded by Dutch immigrant David Johnson and named after the city of Amsterdam, Netherlands.
 It is part of the Weirton–Steubenville metropolitan area.

 History

 Amsterdam was laid out in 1828.
+The community was founded by Dutch immigrant David Johnson and named after the city of Amsterdam, the Netherlands.
 A post office called Amsterdam has been in operation since 1832.
 Amsterdam was designed a Tree City USA by the National Arbor Day Foundation in 1997.